 Baker Ripley is one of the biggest names in senior living in the Houston area.
 Supported by the United Way and private donors, this local nonprofit operates a chain of senior living centers, school sites and community centers.
 They also operate a job board that's perfect for both caregivers and the seniors looking to hire them.
+Their website can be accessed from any location, including a Houston assisted living community.
 Click here for Baker Ripley.

 Harris County Area Agency on Aging is a local government entity focused on education, advocacy and direct support of area residents over age 60.
 The agency provides information about government benefits seniors may be eligible for and connects caregivers to the people who need them all over Harris County and beyond.
 Click here for Harris County Area Agency on Aging.